embedly/embedly-docs/api/authentication.rst

 OAuth
 -----
 Two-legged OAuth is supported as an alternative to key-based authentication.
-However, the added complexity is unnecessary for most applications.
-As long as HTTPS is used for all requests, key-based authentication is just as secure as OAuth.

 Your account can only be configured to use either key-based authentication or OAuth, not both.
 To switch from one form of authentication to the other, visit